 - 1. Select Policies | Condition Elements | ICAP Service Groups. - 2.
-Do either of the following: - To create an ICAP Service, right-click the node of the ICAP Service Group to which the ICAP service should be added, and choose Add Service.
-The main window for defining the ICAP Service is displayed.
+Do one of the following: - a.
+To create an ICAP Service, right-click the node of the ICAP Service Group to which the ICAP service should be added, and choose Add Service.
+The main window for defining the ICAP Service is displayed. - b.
 To edit an existing ICAP Service, select the service node, and in the main window click Edit.

-The ICAP Service window is displayed.

-- 3. Perform the following steps in the ICAP Service window. - a.
+The ICAP Service window is displayed. - 3.
+Perform the following steps in the ICAP Service window. - a.
 Specify a name for the service. - b.
-To enable use of this external ICAP Service, ensure that the Enable ICAP Service check box is selected. - c.
-In the URL field, specify the URL of the ICAP Service and Server, as follows: - i.
-In the first entry field (icap://), specify the address of the server hosting the ICAP service. - ii.
-In the second entry field, following the ":", specify the port on which the ICAP Service is listening. - iii.
-In the third entry field, following the "I", specify the URL of the ICAP Service on the hosting server.
-For example: icap://10.10.10.10.101344/Trustwave REQMOD - 4.
+To enable use of this external ICAP Service, ensure that the Enable ICAP Service check box is selected. - In the URL field, specify the URL of the ICAP Service and Server, as follows: - In the first entry field (icap://), specify the address of the server hosting the ICAP service. - ii.
+In the second entry field, following the ":", specify the port on which the ICAP service is listening. - In the third entry field, following the "f", specify the URL of the ICAP Service on the hosting iii. server.
+For example: icap://10.10.10.10:1344/Trustwave_REQMOD - 4.
 To perform discovery of the ICAP Service's Connection Items through a particular scanner, do the following in the Scanner area.
-For more information on Discovery, see the SWG Management Console Reference Guide. - a.
+For more information on Discovery, see the SWG Help. - a.
 In the Scanner field, select the scanner device through which discovery should be performed. - b.
 Click the Discovery button.